eluv-io/elv-lro-status/README.md

 ### Node.js

+// TODO : update with docs on requiring pieces

 **NOTE:** The code examples assume you have a `const` named `client` that is a successfully prepared ElvClient instance.
 (See elv-client-js README sections [Initialization](https://github.com/eluv-io/elv-client-js#initialization) and [Authorization](https://github.com/eluv-io/elv-client-js#authorization))